Medically reviewed by Amy Gorin, MS, RDN

 Important Facts About Water

 One of the most common questions I get as a dietitian is about the benefits of water.
 Here are a few more interesting facts about water.
-While drinking water can't cure heart disease, it can provide many health benefits.
+While drinking water can't cure heart disease or even high blood pressure, it can provide many health benefits.
 Want even more amazing facts about water?

 Staying hydrated can fend off headaches and more.